shoaibk-dev/.com/content/post/Boost-Docker-CI-build-speed-to-10X.md

 tags: ["docker", "ci", "linux", "tmpfs"]
 ---

-As an software engineering developer, you know that automated CI testing is the one of keys to improve software release life cycle.
+As an software engineering developer, you know that automated CI testing is one of keys to improve software release life-cycle.

-But sometimes reality is not good as you think, CI testing speed is slow (3-10 minutes / build) and it slows the release cycle speed down.
+But sometimes reality is not as good as you think, CI testing speed is slow (3-10 minutes / build) and it slows the release cycle speed down.
 And you try to look into your build logs to find out what causes the problem.
-Then you got it, it's mostly the DATABASE service (MySQL, Postgres, MongoDB, ...)
+Then you got it, it’s mostly the DATABASE service (MySQL, Postgres, MongoDB, …)

 I will summarize some stages of your database in a testing build:

-- First, it initializes the data, load config and listen the connections (takes around 10-45 seconds)
+- First, it initializes the data, loads config and listens to the connections (takes around 10-45 seconds)
-- Second, you import your testing database into the server (included schemas and initialized data, takes around 20-60 seconds)
+- Second, that you import your testing database into the server (including schemas and initialized data) takes around 20-60 seconds
-- Then, on each test case, it need to clear all data then re-import fixture data (takes around 30-120 seconds)
+- Then, on each test case, it needs to clear all data then re-imports fixture data (takes around 30-120 seconds)

-So how to make these server run fast as possible as some Key-Value database (Redis, Memcached).
+So how to make these servers run as fast as possible like some Key-Value databases do?
+(Redis, Memcached).
 The main different point is the MEMORY!
 What if we put all data inside memory??

-All of you know that RAM speed is really better than SSD or HDD speed, [the latency lower 150 times](https://www.theregister.co.uk/2016/04/21/storage_approaches_memory_speed_with_xpoint_and_storageclass_memory/)
+All of we know that RAM speed with 150 times lower latency is [technically better than SSD and HDD speed](https://www.theregister.co.uk/2016/04/21/storage_approaches_memory_speed_with_xpoint_and_storageclass_memory/).
+And as a matter of fact, Linux is a good OS that supports a lot of filesystems, specially tmpfs, which you can mount files into your RAM memory.

-Linux is a good OS that supports a lot of filesystems (specially it's **tmpfs**, which you can mount files into your RAM memory).
-The cons of **tmpfs** is it not a good option for persistent data (testing database don't need it, so it fits in).
+However, nothing is perfect and this is not an exception.
+Actually, it is not a good option for persistent data which is not necessary for testing database.
+What it really needs is speed only, so it fits in.

-That's my idea, now I will try to test it on my CI environment (I used [DroneCI](https://github.com/drone/drone) which uses Docker).
-In new version 0.8+ of DroneCI, they support we run docker containers within **tmpfs mount**.
+That’s my idea, now I will try to test it on my CI environment (I use [DroneCI](https://github.com/drone/drone) using Docker).
+In new version 0.8+ of DroneCI, they support us to run docker containers within **tmpfs mount**.

 So I just add this line into my drone config